Maurice de Mauriac Zurich Chronograph Modern on Nato Hands-On

 This is the Maurice de Mauriac Zurich Chronograph Modern in a 42 mm x 14 mm satin brushed finish titanium case.
 We previously reviewed a 45 mm diameter black DLC (Diamond Like Carbon) case variant here.
-The majority of Maurice de Mauriac timepieces come with beautiful satin brushed cases which are - both harder to finish than a typical brushed finish and easier to scratch.
+The majority of Maurice de Mauriac timepieces come with a beautiful satin brushed cases which are - both harder to finish than a typical brushed finish and easier to scratch.
 Nevertheless, I highly recommend the satin finish as it looks great even with scratches.

 Black dial with white luminous Arabic numerals, but instead of 12, 1, 2...the hour markers show a triangle at 12 o'clock and then 05, 10 up to 55 at 11 o'clock - a configuration that puts the focus on chronograph seconds (which use the central hand).
-The uncharacteristic markers create a highly distinctive dial, and the signature look that this Zurich, Switzerland based brand is known for.
+The uncharacteristic markers create a highly distinctive dial, and the signature aesthetic that this Zurich, Switzerland based brand is known for.

 Functions include hours, minutes, small seconds date and chronograph (12-hour subdial, 30-minute subdial and 60-second central seconds).
 Flat sapphire glass with double anti-reflective treatment.
 Locking crown and pushers.
 Titanium-sapphire crystal caseback.
 Water-resistance 100 meters.
 Nato strap (solid, striped, Hermes leather), also available on leather or textile strap.
 The retail price is $3,500.